 One of the best possible ways to create a thriving, successful company culture is by fostering one in which feedback is asked for, implemented, and rewarded.
 In fact, 78% of employees who work in a feedback-based environment say they are significantly more motivated in their work.
 This is because feedback, combined with recognition, creates an environment where employees feel valued.
 By creating an open dialogue with your people and responding to their feedback you will ensure they feel valued and their input is being recognised – which was the top impactor for employee engagement, satisfaction and loyalty from our global Employee Net Promoter Score study.

 In today’s competitive work environment, creating a thriving company culture not only makes the work environment happier and more productive… It also helps you retain your top talent.

-Recognition and feedback go hand-in-hand when it comes to creating a successful & thriving work culture.
+Recognition and feedback go hand-in-hand when it comes to creating a successful and thriving work culture.
 Here are three behaviours you should adopt:

 1. Ask For Feedback